 When several of my seed catalogs proudly featured a new pole bean, Monte Gusto, I was eager to try it out.
 How would it compare to my usual choice, Emerite?
 (Emerite is an awesome bean—long, straight, early, prolific, and delicious!)

 Then I discovered that my favorite catalog had discontinued Emerite.
 How could they?
 Not wanting to order elsewhere (I’d have to pay shipping for a single seed packet), I ordered Fortex, a variety that has received rave reviews in past years.

 Yes, it’s May.
 And yes, it’s still snowing.
 In fact, we had temperatures around 20 degrees, with snow, over the past few days.
 The prediction is for warmer weather, but in previous years we’ve had snow and lows below freezing well into June.
 Of course I’m anxious to get my garden growing—but what will survive our winter/spring weather?
 Surprisingly, quite a lot!

 Do carrots really love tomatoes?
 Do beans and onions hate one another?
 The internet (and my bookshelf) is full of anecdotal advice about which crops we should plant together, and which ones we should not.
-There’s a well-known book that’s … Continue reading

 January.
 The start of a new year.
 The start of a new garden.
 As I contemplate my empty veggie beds, I feel like a race car driver waiting at the starting line.
 “Gentlemen (gentlewomen?), start your engines!”